-- \ Data is as of FY10 Quarter 2. - 1 Represents number served on Rikers Island - 2 Represents when program staff interacts with court on behalf of the - participants. - 3 Represents number of participants on off-Island facility. - Model Education Program.
+- Data is as of FY10 Quarter 2. - 1 Represents number served on Rikers Island - $2\ \mbox{Represents}$ when program staff interacts with court on behalf of the participants. - 3 Represents number of participants on off-Island facility. - Model Education Program.
 Since Fiscal 2008, the Department of Correction has included one-time funding each year to support the Model Education Program for adults discharged from DOC.
 The program, which targets 16-24 year olds released from the custody of the DOC, links them with educational opportunities within the community.
 The 2010 Preliminary Budget included funding in the amount of \$674,000 to the Department's Administration Management and Administration OTPS budget for Fiscal 2010 to support the continuation of the program and its contracts.
-Of the \$674,000 originally budgeted for the Model Education Program, the sum of \$304,00 was removed in the Fiscal 2010 Executive Budget and shifted to the Department of Education's budget (DOE), since that agency was managing one of the two contracts associated with the program.
+Of the \$674,000 originally budgeted for the Model Education Program, the sum of \$304,00 was removed in the Fiscal 2010 Executive Budget and shifted to the Department of Education's (DOE), budget since that agency was managing one of the two contracts associated with the program.
 As per the Executive Plan, one contract was let with the City University of New York (CUNY Catch) and one contract was let with the community-based organization Get Out Stay Out.

-The Fiscal 2011 Preliminary Budget now includes two actions associated with this initiative.
-There is a PEG reduction of \$50,000 for Fiscal 2010 associated with the City-wide reduction of all CEO initiatives and an other adjustment of \$75,000 for Fiscal 2011 for the continuation of this initiative.
-It is anticipated that the Executive Budget will include additional funding for this initiative's full fiscal year value.
+The Fiscal 2011 Preliminary Budget included two actions associated with this initiative.
+There was a PEG reduction of \$50,000 for Fiscal 2010 associated with the City-wide reduction of all CEO initiatives and an other adjustment of \$75,000 for Fiscal 2011 for the continuation of this initiative.
+It was anticipated that the Executive Budget would include additional funding for this initiative's full fiscal year value, however the Executive Budget does not include the additional funding.